Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Methodology

 \subsubsection{Leveraging Expert Demonstrations.}

-Training a DRL agent from scratch to learn a splitting policy proved highly sample-inefficient: with sparse effective policies and a complex environment, purely exploratory learning from the available state features incurred prohibitively high computational cost and yielded no end-to-end gains.
-This motivates leveraging existing splitting heuristics as \emph{expert demonstrations}.
+Training a DRL agent from scratch proved highly sample-inefficient: with sparse effective policies and a complex environment, purely exploratory learning from the available state features incurred prohibitively high computational cost and yielded no end-to-end gains.
+To mitigate this, we leveraged existing splitting heuristics as \emph{expert demonstrations}.
 Although sub-optimal, these heuristics encode useful structure; using them to guide the policy via imitation pretraining followed by RL fine-tuning provides a viable path to faster, more reliable learning than uninformed exploration.